 Texas Stand Up For STEM Awards

 Million Women Mentors Texas (MWM-TX) announces the MWM Stand Up for STEM Awards to recognize and elevate the work of incredible mentors, companies and organizations within Texas.
 Now is the time to identify those who deserve this distinguished honor.
 Self nominations welcome.
 Award applications are open August through September annually and are announced in late October.
-Awardees and nominees are recognized during the TxGCP Women and Girls in STEM Summit.
+Awardees and nominees are recognized during the TxGCP Texas Women and Girls in STEM Summit.